 Headless Statuette of a Scribe

 The Egyptians valued literacy even more than physical strength or military prowess.
 Individuals wishing to immortalize their wisdom and education frequently commissioned statues of themselves as scribes, professional men whose income derived from their great learning rather than physical labor.
-Images of scribes, showing their subjects seated with papyrus rolls in their laps, were placed in tombs as early as the Fourth Dynasty (circa 2625–2500 B.C.).
+Images of scribes seated with papyrus rolls in their laps were placed in tombs as early as the Fourth Dynasty (circa 2625–2500 B.C.E.).

 6 7/16 x 4 13/16 x 5 9/16 in.
 (16.4 x 12.3 x 14.2 cm) (show scale)

 Headless Statuette of a Scribe, ca. 1938-1875 B.C.E.
 Gneiss, 6 7/16 x 4 13/16 x 5 9/16 in.
 (16.4 x 12.3 x 14.2 cm).
 Brooklyn Museum, Charles Edwin Wilbour Fund, 73.87.1.
 Creative Commons-BY (Photo: Brooklyn Museum, CUR.73.87.1_erg456.jpg)